Something happened this month that remined me of this post published on the fortieth anniversary of the first lunar landing.

 While I still love Christmas, for reasons I care not go into, the holiday has lost much of its sparkle for me.
 Consequently, the din of sleighbells, ho ho hoing and perfunctory cheer tends to induce more melancholia than merriment these days.

-And subjecting myself to endless hours of cat videos makes me seriously question what I'm doing with my life.
+And subjecting myself to hours of cat videos makes me seriously question what I'm doing with my life.

-All I can say is this, thank God for streaming TV and Italian soap operas.
+All I can say is this: thank God for streaming TV and Italian soap operas.

 Anyway, in the midst of decking the halls with mistletoe while rockin' around the Christmas tree, I did sneak in an NPR break.
 And on what subject were they reporting?
 Christmas music of course.

 The story reminded me of a Christmas long ago and a conversation my brother-in-law and I had with our very Catholic father-in-law.
 As was their tradition, our wives' parents had non-stop Christmas music playing on the radio.
-I think it was just to pull his chain more than anything else, but both my brother-in-law and I brought up the fact that most of the Christmas music we were hearing was written by Jewish composers.
+I think it was just to pull his chain more than anything else, but both my brother-in-law and I brought up the fact that most of the Christmas music we were hearing that day was written by Jewish composers.

 But when you think about it, it makes perfect sense.
 For starters, the percentage of Christmas music written by Jewish composers closely reflects the percentage of Jewish composers of popular music.

 But I never realized HOW lucrative Christmas music can be.
-The NPR piece pointed out that at this writing, the top five songs on the Billboard hot 100 (the industry standard for determining the most popular songs of a given week), are Charismas songs, some of them recorded over 60 years ago.
+The NPR piece pointed out that at this writing, the top five songs on the Billboard hot 100 (the industry standard for determining the most popular songs of a given week), are all Charismas songs, some of them recorded over 60 years ago.

-But that number pales in comparison the reported 2.5 million dollar royalty check Mariah Carey earns every year for what has become the most popular Christmas tune of all for the umpteenth year, All I Want for Christmas is You.
+But that number pales in comparison the reported 2.5 million dollar royalty check Mariah Carey gets every year for what has become the most popular Christmas tune of all for the umpteenth year, All I Want for Christmas is You.

 So the moral is, if you want to be a pop songwriter, try your hand at writing Christmas tunes.
 Cha ching, you just never know.

 One of my favorite pop music Christmas songs that really is about Christmas is the 1943 classic, Have Yourself a Merry Little Christmas, written for the film Meet Me in St. Louis by Hugh Martin and Ralph Blaine.
 It's about the very real pain of celebrating the season during a time of suffering and loss, made especially poignant as the song was written and originally released during the middle of World War II.
 Of course, that sentiment runs contrary to all the feelings we're supposed to feel this time of year, so the song's lyrics were altered several times over the years to make it "less depressing."
-Today it remains one of the most popular Christmas songs that you'll hear played incessantly along with Holly Jolly Christmas, Rudolph the Red Nosed Reindeer, Jingle Bell Rock, and the rest at your local Target.
+Today it remains one of the most popular Christmas songs that you'll hear played incessantly along with Holly Jolly Christmas, Rudolph the Red Nosed Reindeer,Jingle Bell Rock, and the rest at your local Target.

 Heck I'm going there now, oh boy!